 3. The program content must not recommend the use of herbs as medicines or in the treatment of any medical condition.

 4. Funding is provided to individuals and organizations within the United States.

-Applications must be e-mailed by December 31, 2013 to be considered for an award.
+Applications must be e-mail date stamped by December 31 to be considered for an award.

-2. Statement of qualifications (This is not intended to be a professional resume and should not exceed one double-spaced page)
+1. Statement of qualifications (This is not intended to be a professional resume)

 - Previous teaching or educational experience